 Solution: Read my article 6 Ways Lending Club is Legit and Safe.
 Basically, Lending Club has hundreds of stories in the press (New York Times, Wall Street Journal, etc) that say how good of a company they are.
 They have a solid rating from the Better Business Beauru (BBB) as well as many security features to their site.

-Conclusion: Lending Club Rocks
+Conclusion: Lending Club is a Great Option

 Apply for a loan at Lending Club